 Preparing for a civil engineering interview can be daunting, whether you’re a recent graduate or an experienced professional.
-To help you succeed, we’ve compiled a list of 30 civil engineering interview questions and answers.
-This guide covers both technical and non-technical topics, ensuring you’re ready for any question that comes your way.
+To help you succeed, we’ve compiled a list of 20 civil engineering interview questions and answers.
+This guide covers both technical and non-technical interview topics, ensuring you’re ready for any question that comes your way.
+Use this guide to build confidence and increase your chances of landing a job in civil engineering.

 Types of Civil Engineering Interview Questions